tibor9/webpage/content/authors/tibor/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Groningen
+- name: Czech Academy of Sciences
   url: https://www.linkedin.com/in/tibor-%25C5%25BEingora-90980a84/

 # Short bio (displayed in user profile at end of posts)